Shaoye-JIN/Enhanced-Otto-Cycle/README.md

 ## main idea
 To solve these 2 limitations, the Enhanced Otto Cycle (EOC) is proposed.
-1)  The chemical equilibrium is additionally considered.
+1)  The chemical equilibrium is considered.

     The original combustion process is a constant-volume heat addition process.
     In EOC it is replaced by a constant-volume adiabatic combustion process.